moneybutton/docs/docs/bsv-hd-public-key.md

 Source code: [hdpublickey.js](https://github.com/moneybutton/bsv/blob/master/lib/hdpublickey.js)

+Note that HD Public Keys are handled automatically by Money Button behind the scenes and it is not necessary to deal with HD Public Keys directly unless you are building an advanced application.

 The HDPublicKey class is the public form of the HDPrivateKey class.
 Please see the [HD Private Key](./bsv-hd-private-key.md) documentation for an important theoretical overview and video of how these keys work.